-These assets may be community's roads, storage facilities, drainage systems, forestry plantation, reclaimed land etc. Special attention on the maintenance needs, in coordination with the relevant IPs, shall be given to the assets realized in the framework of the EU interventions (feeder roads, markets, agricultural processing centers, etc.).
+These assets may be community's roads, storage facilities, drainage systems, forestry plantation, horticulture plots and water pounds, reclaimed land etc. Special attention on the maintenance needs, in coordination with the relevant IPs, shall be given to the assets realized in the framework of the EU interventions (feeder roads, markets, agricultural processing centers, etc.).